Your Cart is Empty

 In 2016 the Peay family decided they wanted to use their 17 years of public and private housing experience to help themselves and others create financial freedom and generational wealth using Multifamily Real Estate as the primary vehicle.

-Inspired by Robert Kiyosaki’s book Rich Dad Poor Dad and Tom Ferris’s Four Day Work Week, The Peay’s embarked on a journey of building multiple streams of income from performing assets while aggressively ridding themselves of bad debt and non performing assets.
+Inspired by Robert Kiyosaki’s book Rich Dad Poor Dad and Tom Ferris’s Four Day Work Week, the Peays embarked on a journey of building multiple streams of income from performing assets while aggressively ridding themselves of bad debt and non performing assets.
 One of their big non-performing assets was their house.
 They were paying it – it wasn’t paying them.
-The Peay's sold their 4100 sqft tri-level home ( a house they lived in for only 1.5 years) in the suburbs of Hanover County.
+The Peays sold their 4100 sqft. tri-level home in the suburbs of Hanover County.

 After selling their home, they sold most of their belongings, stored the rest in a storage, and moved into a near by Candlewood Suites hotel.
 They stayed there for a few weeks while awaiting for the condo they owned to come available.
-Once the tenant vacated their condo, the Peay’s moved into their condo and carried out a live in value add rehab project.
+Once the tenant vacated their condo, the Peays moved in and carried out a live-in rehab project.
 The rehab took them several months to complete.
-While rehabbing their condo they began looking for their first apartment building.
-The search was long and arduous.
+While rehabbing their condo they began looking for their first apartment building - the search was long and arduous.
 Negotiations were tough.

-Eventually (January 2018), they closed on their first apartment deal in an Opportunity Zone, a Fourplex in the heart of the City of Richmond, Virginia.
-This is where they now reside as “House Hackers” .
-While a transition from 4100 sqft house with top of the line fixtures to a 840 sqft apartment was no easy transition, they mark this move as pivotal to kick starting their financial freedom and changing their long term trajectory.
+In January 2018, they closed on their first apartment deal in an Opportunity Zone, a Fourplex in the heart of the City of Richmond, Virginia.
+This is where they now reside as “Apartment Hackers”.
+While a transition from 4100 sqft house with top of the line fixtures to a 840 sqft apartment was no easy transition, they mark this move as pivotal their financial freedom and changing their long term trajectory.

 The Peay’s are kicking their investments into high gear with significant expansion of the Peay United housing portfolio and increased funding of the Peay United Foundation- a 501c3 established to support Financial Literacy in schools and start an earnest money deposit gifting program for aspiring House Hackers.

-The Peay’s believe lack of real Financial Education is one of the biggest issues facing the American society.
-They never hesitate to tell people how Apartment hacking, sound real estate investments, sound tax strategy, and bad debt elimination is changing their lives and how they know it can do the same for them.
+The Peay’s believe lack of real financial education is one of the biggest issues in American society.
+They never hesitate to tell people how Apartment Hacking, sound real estate investments, sound tax strategy, and bad debt elimination is changing their lives and how they know it can do the same for them.

 The Peay's invite you to join them on this journey.
 A journey which leads to freedom of choice.